Numa-501st/Legolas-Last-Stand/README.md

 > In Legolas' Last Stand, the player controls Legolas himself who appears at the bottom center of the screen.
 The player can move Legolas right and left using the arrow keys and shoot arrows using the spacebar.
-When the game begins, a horde of orcs fills advance upon Legolas and moves across and down the screen.
+When the game begins, a horde of orcs advance upon Legolas and moves across and down the screen.
 The player shoots and destroys the orcs.
 If the player shoots all the orcs, a fresh horde appears that moves faster than the previous horde.
 If any orcs hits